 Until now, the Cancer Drugs Fund has comprised ten regional areas each with different regionally approved lists of fast-track drugs and the cancers they can be used to treat.There has also been a variety of processes for managing their availability to patients.
 This has led to differential access to drugs and different processes for reviewing patient’s requests.
 Clearly this is not acceptable.
 In anticipation of a single clear national approach to the Cancer Drugs Fund, the regional clinical leads for the ten areas worked with the National Cancer Action Team during the early part of 2013 to draft the single, national list of approved fast track drugs and the cancers they can be used to treat.

 NHS England has established a national Clinical Reference Group for Chemotherapy which has approved the proposed list.
 This strong, clinically-led process ensures that access to the Cancer Drugs Fund is based on the best available trial data – ensuring swift access to innovative therapies but importantly ensuring that patient safety and quality of life are central to the process.

 The Cancer Drugs Fund Standard Operating Procedures document and the national list of drugs and indications that will be routinely funded from the Cancer Drugs Fund are published on the dedicated webpage.

 Additionally, NHS England will consider applications for cancer medicines made by clinicians to treat individuals with rarer types of cancers including those affecting children.
 More details on how to make Individual CDF Requests (ICDFRs) are set out on the Cancer Drugs Fund webpage.

-View a letter written by Professor Peter Clark, Chair of the National Cancer Drugs Fund.
+View a letter written by Professor Peter Clark (document can be found on our archived website), Chair of the National Cancer Drugs Fund.
 This letter gives the current status of drugs and indications which were on local fast track lists but have not been included in the national list.